 top of page

-As a passionate and versatile collaborative pianist, Lucy regularly performs recitals with students from renowned faculty members and their studios at the Jacobs School of Music.
-Her highlights include collaborating with Dale Clevenger in the horn studio recital.
-From June to August 2019 Lucy worked at the Interlochen Arts Camp as a collaborative pianist, collaborating with students in numerous student concerts, recitals and masterclasses with members of the Detroit Symphony Orchestra.
-She also has experience working as a ballet pianist with IU Ballet, she was a rehearsal pianist for the production of Prokofiev’s Cinderella and will be working with IU Ballet again in Fall 2021 playing Philip Glass’s Four Movements for Two Pianos.
+Aside from being an award-winning solo pianist, Lucy is also a passionate and versatile collaborative pianist.
+She regularly performs recitals with students from renowned faculty members at the Jacobs School of Music. highlights include collaborating with Dale Clevenger in the horn studio recital.
+From June to August 2019, Lucy worked at the Interlochen Arts as a collaborative pianist, collaborating with students in numerous concerts, recitals, and masterclasses with members of the Detroit Symphony Orchestra.
+She also has experience working as a ballet pianist with IU Ballet, serving as a rehearsal pianist for the production of Prokofiev’s Cinderella and will be working with IU Ballet again in Fall 2021, playing Philip Glass Four Movements for Two Pianos.Lucy was accepted into two prestigious collaborative fellowship programs: the International Bowdoin Festival and the Academy of the West in 2020.
+She will be returning to the International Bowdoin Festival as a fellow in summer 2021.

 bottom of page